Deedman89/ISP-RAS-projects-diploma/README.md

-# Here you can see wy projects while studying at the ISP RAS department
+# Here you can see my projects while studying at the ISP RAS department